aupsychology/aupsychology.github.io/stats2workbook/index.md

 # Preface {-}

-This is a workbook for *Statistics: The Story of Numbers* and contains exercises for each of the chapters listed there.
+This is the second workbook for *Statistics: The Story of Numbers* and contains exercises for the second set the chapters listed there (chapters 13 onward, which are not written yet).